Powerlearnproject/se-day1-assignment-Stananayo/README.md

-Day 1 Assignment
-Anayo Stanley Anigo
-Software Engineering Day1 Assignment
+#Software Engineering Day1 Assignment
+#Anayo Stanley Anigo
 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.